net-lisias-kspu/Historian/README.md

 * `SITUATION_TEXT` Selects a different text to display based on flight situation and renders it on the screen much like `TEXT`.
 * `ACTION_TEXT` Selects a different text to display based on a recent action - staging, abort or an action group button press.
 * `TEXT_LIST` - Selects a different text to display from a list of possible options either randomly or in sequence.
 Different lists can be specified for different situations
+* `INHERIT` - Combine another layout with the current one.

 ##### Common Properties